-One goal was to keep the design similar to a stock IC snowmobile, in both aesthetics and maneuverability.
-Any modifications would be encompassed within the space envelope of the stock snowmobile.
+One continuing goal is to keep the design similar to a stock IC snowmobile, in both aesthetics and maneuverability.
+Any modifications are encompassed within the space envelope of the stock snowmobile.
 An even weight distribution is also necessary to provide similar handling.
-This helps to ensure a similar rider comfort to the original stock Polaris 600RR.
-This is important for the static display portion of the competition.
-Having an electric snowmobile similar to the original stock IC vehicle attains the purpose of making it more appealing to the eye, and therefore to the consumer.
+This helps to ensure a similar rider comfort and aesthetics to the original stock Polaris 600RR, which makes the electric snowmobile more appealing to the current consumer market.